As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 (Don’t try to make this cranberry salsa without sugar!
 Raw cranberries are mighty tart.
 Some sugar is required to balance them out.
 Without some sweetener, they are far too mouth puckering.)

-Put the remaining cranberries & salsa ingredients into the food processor:
+Put the following into a food processor:

 - Fresh or frozen cranberries